Knowledge graphSettings

 Important nuance

-In real distributed systems, Partition Tolerance is not optional, it is mandatory.
-Network partitions are inevitable, so the practical choice is between CP and AP strategies.
+In real distributed systems partition tolerance is not optional.
+Network partitions are inevitable, so the practical question is how the system behaves on the CP/AP spectrum.

 Presentation